 If you don't feel comfortable giving praise, it's important to think about why it's difficult for you.
 Once you've discovered the root of the problem, you can start taking steps to overcome it.

 If you're simply not used to giving others praise, set a goal to recognize someone's good work at least once each day.
 Keep your eyes open for opportunities to show this appreciation.

 You can also adjust your work habits so that you're in a better position to touch base with colleagues and team members.
 Practice management by walking around, or start eating lunch in the break room instead of at your desk.
-Remember that you don't have to be face-to-face with someone to praise good work; you can send an email, call the person, or even praise her hard work to others when the person isn't around.
+Remember that you don't have to be face-to-face with someone to praise good work; you can send her an email, call her, or even praise her hard work to others when she isn't around.

 While giving praise is important, it's equally important not to go over the top.
-If you praise others too often, it will lessen the impact of your message and make others question your integrity.
-Follow these strategies to give memorable and sincere praise.
+If you praise people too often, it will lessen the impact of your message and make them question your integrity.
+Follow these strategies to give memorable and sincere praise:

 Most of us have heard comments like "Nice job!" or "Well done on that report!"
 While this type of general praise has its place and is definitely better than nothing, you'll make more of an impact if you're more specific.